Telfer’s French and bilingual clubs make an impact on our Francophone community

 As part of the University of Ottawa, the Telfer School of Management prides itself in offering bilingual opportunities in countless ways within the world’s largest English and French university.
-Nine out of the eleven Bachelor of Commerce programs are offered in the French, which means a student proficient in English and French can choose to study in English and in French, or in one of these two languages.
+Nine out of the eleven Bachelor of Commerce programs are offered in the French language, which means a student proficient in English and French can choose to study in English and in French, or in one of these two languages.

 Other opportunities and incentives are offered for students to sharpen their skills in a second language.
 For English speakers who want to work on their French skills but still take most classes in English can take advantage of the French Immersion Stream.
 This stream allows students to take some of their regular content courses in French, while having the chance to benefit from a $1,000 scholarship for each year they participate in this stream if they fit the eligibility criteria.
 In their first two years, students have the option to take accompanying language courses to build a strong base in French.
 In their third and fourth years, students move on to more advanced classes related to oral and written communication.